2012 British Grand Prix: Qualifying

 The weather delivered on its promise of more rain, inundating the circuit ahead of Q2.
-The session was red-flagged with just over six minutes remaining after four cars span off within the space of a minute, and Sauber's Sergio Pérez at the top of the time sheets.
+The session was red-flagged with just over six minutes remaining in the session after four cars spun off within the space of a minute, and Sauber's Sergio Pérez at the top of the time sheets.
 The stoppage lasted for ninety-two minutes while race officials waited for the rain to stop and the circuit to clear.
 When the session re-opened, the seventeen drivers would have enough time left over for one set of flying laps, forcing them to choose between the intermediate and wet-weather compounds as the length of a lap in the wet meant that the drivers would not have enough time to pit and change tyres if they made the wrong choice.

 Pérez chose the intermediate compound which quickly proved to be the wrong choice as he rapidly plummeted down the order, and finished slowest.
 He would start the race fifteenth after penalties were applied.
 Paul di Resta's final lap gave him a provisional start in Q3, but he was eliminated in the final moments of the session and started eleventh.
 Kamui Kobayashi was twelfth, but dropped to seventeenth when his penalty from Valencia was applied.
 Nico Rosberg and Daniel Ricciardo finished thirteenth and fourteenth, ahead of Bruno Senna who admitted to being "too conservative" in qualifying.
 Jean-Éric Vergne qualified sixteenth, but was moved to the back of the grid once his penalty was applied.
 Romain Grosjean made it through to Q3, but spun at the end of the period at the Vale chicane, and took no further part in the session.